mecaneer23/ravinia-janam-xt3-firmware-updater/README.md

 ### Update scanner firmware

-- Launch `RunThis.bat` in firmware folder
+- Double click `RunThis.bat` in firmware folder
 - Wait for process to finish and scanner to reboot
+- Press any key to close the command prompt window

 ### Clean up